SurbhiB62/MostPublishedBooks/README.md

 **Manual Testing Steps**
+Assuming deployment is successful and post-deployment steps are done, we can see the expected output immediately even without scheduling the Apex Class by the below steps:

 1. Open the app Publish Book Result from the app launcher
 2. Execute the below script in the anonymous window of the developer console PublishedBooksHandler.getPublishedBooksDetails();
-3.Verify expected results in the app which was opened in step 1
+3. Verify expected results in the app which was opened in Step 1